How to optimize and speed up your server by more than 20%

 If your servers are running resource-hogging applications, your investment on hardware would just go in vain.
 In our Server Administration services, we speed up the servers by optimising the services in them.

 3 steps to speed up your server

 For websites, we’ve seen performance bottlenecks in 3 main places – the website code, the web server and the database server.
-So, no optimization is complete unless it fixes clogs in all these three areas.
+So, no optimisation is complete unless it fixes clogs in all these three areas.

 Here’s a generic overview of how we optimize websites, web server and database server: